anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * caCerts: domain trust anchors (from Key Infrastructure via Registrar)

 Reconnecting to the pledge might require to re-discover the pledge as described in {{discovery_uc2_ppa}}.
-The Registrar-Agent MAY store information from the first connection with the pledge to optimize.
+The Registrar-Agent MAY store information from the first connection with the pledge to optimize this process.

 TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).